Walking Tour

 1919

-The Irwin Hotel around 1970, after it was shuttered.
-It was later demolished.
+The Irwin Hotel around 1970 after it was shuttered.
+It was demolished in 1987.

 * * *

-One of the most divisive debates was about cows, which were apparently always running through town trampling gardens and destroying the wooden sidewalks.
-The Fort Frances Times fumed “it is hoped the cow by-law will be strictly enforced by the town authorities during this season as nothing is more annoying to residents.. "
+Cows were one of the town’s biggest problems.
+They ran through yards, trampled gardens, and, worst of all, destroyed sidewalks.
+The Fort Frances Times wrote: “it is hoped the cow by-law will be strictly enforced by the town authorities during this season as nothing is more annoying to residents.. "

-Apparently a common annoyance was "taking a tumble while crossing over some chain or rope fastened to a peg or tree with a cow at the other end."
+To keep them from running rampant their owners would tie them to trees and posts all over town, and it was an apparently common annoyance for a pedestrian to "take a tumble while crossing over some chain or rope fastened to a peg or tree with a cow at the other end."
 As a result the Times demanded: "These animals should not be permitted on the streets in the residential portion of the town either at large or tethered to stakes."

 7. Rising from the Ashes